Posted on January 21st 2019

 In a refreshing turn of events, Calem looks human and well-dressed.
 He looks like he might be in a band.
 He's tall and completely in blue.
 He's got cool boots.

-But Serena needs to have a skirt growing out of her boobs and a pink hat and a pink purse.
-The skirt is still short, and exposes the naked thighs where they are not covered by the stockings.
+In itself, Serena's outfit isn't unreasonable... if she's going to a party in the city.
+She has a high-waisted skirt and a pink hat and a pink purse.
+The skirt is still short enough to expose her thighs where they are not covered by stockings.
+Not only do the stocking not fully cover her legs, but she's wearing stockings in the tall grass.
+They're going to last exactly three seconds.
+We're ripped stockings by walking on the sidewalk, let alone through twigs and thorns.
 Her arms are naked, while Calem is completely covered all the way up to his chin.

 Calem also looks like he's thinking of something cool.
 Serena is going to be a fashion model.

-In 2014, Game Freak also made the remakes of Ruby and Sapphire, Omega Ruby and Alpha Sapphire.
+In 2014, Game Freak released the remakes of Ruby and Sapphire, Omega Ruby and Alpha Sapphire.
 So May and Brendan get to be redesigned and redrawn in the art style of the moment.

 Which is horrible and scary.
 We think the intent was to draw Brendan with an engaging grin, but it looks more like the face of someone who's going to murder you in your sleep in some twisted way.
 He needs help, and so do you, when he comes for you.
 Generally just the physical proportions of this art style are really scary, with the huge bobblehead and the tiny hands.
 The art is also so two-dimensional, almost cardboard cutout-like.
 But beyond our criticism of the art style in itself, Brendan looks mostly like himself as per the Emerald redesign.
 All he lost is the double pants for normal shorts, which is good, because really, why would you ever need two pairs of pants at the same time?
 He is gripping the Pokéball and ready for battle (and to murder you afterwards).